mardsonferreira/RestDjangoAPI/README.md

 If you wish to run your own build, first ensure you have python globally installed in your computer.

 After doing this, confirm that you have installed virtualenv globally as well.
-If not, run this command:
+If not, run this command
 ```
   $ pip install virtualenv
 ```